Journalism 133: Prof. Craig: Midterm Study Guide

 Driving is hard when first learning and going through the pandemic from the beginning to now it feels just like that because of how long a lot of people were not driving around anyone else.
 We had to learn to have the patience and skills to be around people because we didn't have to use of it for months.

 II.
 Headline Exercise (15 points): Read the three brief news stories, then choose TWO and write two headlines for each of them -- one straightforward headline and one creative one using elements of the story.
-Type the headlines into the text box below.
+Type the headlines into the text box at the bottom, each on a separate line.
+Headlines should run no longer than 50 characters, preferably shorter.
 (ONE EXAMPLE STORY IS PROVIDED HERE; THERE WILL BE THREE ON THE EXAM.)